laminlabs/lamin-docs/docs/launch.md

 1. Switch on the `Show configuration` toggle and you will see the `Configuration` section.
 2. Click on `Settings`, you will see a pop-up window with 3 tabs: `Input schemas`, `Run metadata` and `Environment defaults`.
-   1. `Input schemas`: You can configure a schema for a parameter (e.g. `input`), which allows you to create a sheet according to the schema configurations.
+   1. `Input schemas`: You can configure a schema for a parameter (e.g. `input`), which allows you to create a record frame according to the schema configurations.
       <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/F4VVXZREJxTTMlxP0000.png" style="width: 80%;"/>
-   2. `Run metadata`: You can configure which sheet you want to select the metadata from.
+   2. `Run metadata`: You can configure which record frame you want to select the metadata from.
       <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/xEoxgY2NSBEucKzw0000.png" style="width: 80%;"/>
    3. `Environment defaults` : You can configure the environment defaults for the pipeline.
       <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/5shVPlptFMqymEdm0000.png" style="width: 80%;"/>